Vale sees at least $443 million mine disaster costs, long clean-up

 Vale Chief Financial Officer Luciano Siani said the downgrade was more related to the 41 percent decline in the price of iron ore .IO62-CNI=SI in the last year than the Samarco tragedy.

-Ferreira said cutbacks next year were aimed at achieving positive cash flow in 2017 as the company scales back heavy investments after expanding its giant Carajas iron ore mine system in the Brazilian Amazon and other projects.
+Ferreira said cutbacks next year were aimed at achieving positive cash flow in 2017 as the company scales back from heavy investments on an expansion of its giant Carajas iron ore mine system in the Brazilian Amazon and other projects.

 Investments are falling as Vale completes iron ore, nickel, coal and copper projects begun during a recently ended commodities boom.

-Annual capital investment needs are expected to drop to around $4 billion, and stay there, from the $20 billion or more in 2011 and 2012, which executives said would help make the company the world’s highest-quality, lowest-cost iron ore producer.
+Annual capital investment needs are expected to drop to around $4 billion - and stay there - from the levels of $20 billion or more in 2011 and 2012, which executives said would help make the company the world’s highest-quality, lowest-cost iron ore producer.

 While Vale is the world’s largest nickel producer and a major producer of copper, coal and fertilizers, iron ore provides the bulk of its revenue and profit.